foundersandcoders/coursebook/src/course/syllabus/developer/project-1-server/project.md

 ### Acceptance Criteria

-**The application should:**
+**The API should:**

-- Dynamically generate quizzes with adaptive difficulty.
+- [ ] Dynamically generate quizzes with adaptive difficulty.
-- Allow users to see a summary of their results after completing a quiz
-- Allow users to see a summary of their results
-- Provide an engaging, intuitive user interface.
-- Be deployed online, accessible from various devices.
-- Follow React principles and best practices
+- [ ] Filter quiz questions by category
+- [ ] Return any number of questions by the above criteria
+- [ ] Add or delete questions from the 'database'
+- [ ] Provide good documentation on the use of the API
-- Have automated tests for backend functionality
+- [ ] Have automated tests for backend functionality
-- Be deployed to a cloud platform
+- [ ] Be deployed to a EC2 instance on AWS

+### Stretch
+- [ ] Implement a favourite count on questions and allow filtering by this criteria